 - I/O Connections screen showing the input and output

-cylinders, conveyors, solenoids, photoeyes, etc. that move in
+conveyors, solenoids, photoeyes, etc. that move in response the

 Build your own machines on the Machine Layout screen (not

+logic you program.
 PLC Simulator Ver.
-8.0 is backward compatible with version
+8.0 is backward

 The PLC Simulator drives the popular X10 home automation devices

 through an optional X10 CM11A computer interface connected to the

 serial port of the computer.
 This provides real Input and

 Output capability so external devices can be controlled by the PLC